rizac/eGSIM/LIBRARY_FUNCTIONS_REFERENCE.md

     """
     Return an IMT object from the given argument

-    :raise: `SmtkError` if argument cannot eb converted to a valid IMT
+    :raise: `SmtkError` if argument cannot be converted to a valid IMT
     """
 ```